Jacob Mensah

-Early life

-Jacob Mensah was born in London, England.
-Mensah holds both English and Ghanaian citizenship.

 Career

-Mensah began his career with Isthmian Division side, Ramsgate, breaking into the first-team in 2016 and making over 60 appearances for the club.
+Mensah began his career with Isthmian Division side, Ramsgate, breaking into the first-team in 2016 and making over 70 appearances for the club.
 In February 2019, Mensah was named as one of the best young players in Non-League football by The Non-League Paper, likening him to Chris Smalling.
-Following a trial with Brighton & Hove Albion, Mensah joined Crystal Palace in March 2019 following a successful trial period, linking up with the Premier League side's U23s side.
+Following a trial with Brighton & Hove Albion, Mensah joined Crystal Palace in March 2019 following a successful trial period, linking up with the Premier League side's U23s side on an 18 month contract.
 Mensah was released by the club at the end of the 2019–20 season.

 Weymouth

 Following his release from Crystal Palace, Mensah joined newly promoted National League side Weymouth in January 2021.
-Mensah made 27 appearances over the course of the second half of the season, scored one goal, and formed a strong defensive partnership with Aston Villa loanee Dominic Revan as Weymouth finished in 18th position.
+Mensah made 27 appearances over the course of the second half of the season, scored his first professional goal against Yeovil and was the first Weymouth player to score against the Glovers in 25 years, and formed a strong defensive partnership with Aston Villa loanee Dominic Revan as Weymouth finished in 18th position.
 Mensah departed the club at the end of the season.

 Morecambe

 On 13 July 2021, Mensah joined newly promoted League One club Morecambe on a one-year deal, for an undisclosed fee.
 On 10 August, he made his debut when he came off of the bench in the 78th minute.
 Morecambe came from behind to earn a 2–1 victory away at Blackburn Rovers in the EFL Cup First Round.
+Mensah featured in games against Everton and Hartlepool in the Papa Johns trophy and then was named on the bench against Tottenham Hotspur on 9 January 2022 in the FA Cup.
+Mensah then made his EFL league debut away to Shrewsbury on 15 March 2022.
 Mensah was released by the club at the end of the 2021–22 season.